Mruzik1/Database-Application/README.md

 # Database-Application
-Implementing simplified Discord database for a university subject here.
+Implementing a simplified Discord database for a university subject here.